barryclark/jekyll-now/_posts/2020-04-23-Doordeck-API.md

 * an `authToken` to call the non-sensitive API endpoints, and
 * a `privateKey` to sign a JWT authentication payload for sensitive operations like [unlock][8].

-The signed authentication payload is time-constrained and serves to prevent replay attacks.
+When sending a signed authentication payload, the Doordeck server imposes a time limit of 60 seconds from the time of signing to  is time-constrained and serves to prevent replay attacks.

 This security feature makes it hard to test by hand; one needs to be typing super-fast.
 For this reason I have created the following utility script, which
 * takes in your credentials,
-* logs in
+* logs in to Doordeck,
 * signs a JWT authentication payload, and
 * unlocks the demo door.